Market size by 5 key segments

 Nancy M. Williams, President and Founder, Auditory Insight

-Her articles in publications such as Hearing Journal, MedCity News, and Hearing Loss Magazine are widely read by consumers and hearing healthcare executives alike.
+Ms. Williams’ articles on OTC deregulation, D2C hearing aids, and hearables in publications such as Hearing Journal, MedCity News, and Hearing Loss Magazine are widely read by consumers and hearing healthcare executives alike.
+A prominent hearing health advocate and speaker, she has addressed thousands.
 She served on the Board of the Hearing Health Foundation for four years.

 Tori Tan, Consulting Analyst, Auditory Insight

 Tori Tan serves as a consulting analyst with Auditory Insight.
-She graduates with a Masters of Public Health (MPH) from the Yale School of Public Health with a concentration in Health Care Management in May 2020.
+She graduated with a Masters of Public Health (MPH) from the Yale School of Public Health with a concentration in Health Care Management in May 2020.
 Past work experience includes Deloitte Consulting.
-She holds a B.A. in Molecular Cell Biology from the University of California, Berkeley.
+She holds a B.A. in Molecular and Cell Biology from University of California, Berkeley.